 Class E : Prescriptions that contain light doses of narcotics such as Tylenol 3.

-In addtion to the different classes of drugs, penalties become more severe whenever large quantities are being trafficked.
-A perpson convicted of trafficking less than 28 grams of Heroin will receive a mandatory prison sentence of five years or a maximum of 20 years.
+In addition to the different classes of drugs, penalties become more severe whenever large quantities are being trafficked.
+A person convicted of trafficking less than 28 grams of Heroin will receive a mandatory prison sentence of five years, or a maximum of 20 years.
 Some convicted of trafficking more than 200 grams will receive a minimum sentence of 15 years for the same offense.
 When charged with trafficking a Class D substance, defendants can receive one year in prison if they handle 100 lbs. or less but can be sentenced to a mandatory 10 year sentence for trafficking more than 10,000 pounds.

 One of the biggest mistakes police in Massachusetts make when charging people with drug trafficking is illegally seizing evidence.
 Many times, criminal defendants are unaware of the legal doctrine known as fruits of the poisonous tree.
 This doctrine states the any evidence obtained from an illegal act may not be used in court.
 An experienced drug trafficking lawyer is aware of this doctrine and will make sure any evidence used by the state was obtained by the proper methods.

 Another element that leads to convictions on drug trafficking charges is the use of police informants.
 Often the testimony of these informants is unreliable and may be based on unscrupulous motives.
 In order to have their own drug trafficking charges dropped or reduced, informants may agree to testify against another individual or plant evidence in a location where it will be easily discovered.
 Sifting through an informant's testimony and aggressively cross-examining him or her is essential to a strong defense against drug trafficking charges.